Skip to main content

 SSO / identityAzure AD, OIDC, LDAPOIDC, AD, LDAP (Keycloak/IDP)

-REST APIYes, plus MCPYes (Enterprise tier)
+REST APIYes, plus MCPYes (OpenAI-compatible API)

 MobileResponsive webResponsive web